dtm-labs/en.dtm.pub/docs/practice/msg-medium.md

 - The message queue is asynchronous, while 2-phase messages support both asynchronous and synchronous.
 The default behaviour is asynchronous, and you can wait for the downstream service to complete synchronously just by setting `msg.WaitResult=true`.
 - 2-phase messages also support specifying multiple downstream services at the same time

-#### Application of 2-phase message
+#### Application of 2-Phase Message
 2-phase messages can significantly reduce the difficulty of the eventual consistency solution and have been widely used, here are two typical applications.
 - [flash-sale system](../app/flash): this architecture can easily carry tens of thousands of order requests on a single machine, and ensure that the number of inventory deducted and the number of orders are accurately matched
 - [cache consistency](../app/cache): this architecture can easily ensure the consistency of DB and cache through 2-phase message, which is much better than queue or subscription binlog solution

 Example of using redis, Mongo storage engine in combination with 2-phase messages can be found in [dtm-examples](https://github.com/dtm-labs/dtm-examples)

-## Checkback principle
+## Check-back Principle

-The checkback service appears in the previous timing diagram, as well as in the interface.
-This checkback design firstly existed in RocketMQ, and the implementation is left to developers to handle manually.
+The check-back service appears in the previous timing diagram, as well as in the interface.
+This check-back design firstly existed in RocketMQ, and the implementation is left to developers to handle manually.
 In the 2-phase messages, it is handled automatically by copy-and-paste code.
 So what is the principle of automatic processing?

-To perform a checkback, we firstly create a separate table in the business database instance where the gid(global transaction id) is stored.
+To perform a check-back, we firstly create a separate table in the business database instance where the gid(global transaction id) is stored.
 Gid is written to this table when the business transaction is processed.

 When we check back with the gid, if we find gid in the table, then it means the local transaction has been committed, so we can return to dtm the result that the local transaction has been committed.